We provide parents and carers with information and advice on breastfeeding at every stage of their journey.

 Responsive (demand or baby-led) feeding means letting your baby decide how often and how long they breastfeed.
 All babies benefit from this approach, regardless of how they are fed.

 Instead of watching the clock, look for early feeding cues to know when your baby is hungry.
 These cues are the best time to feed.
+Noticing the earlier feeding cues can help your baby to have the right amount of energy to effectively feed from the breast.
+You might find these pictures helpful.
+Baby feeding cues (signs)

 How do I know if my baby is getting enough breastmilk?